Are you looking to produce positive pulses for your primary electronics circuit? Look no further than the 555 pulse generator.

 Pulse generator control frequency Circuit Diagram

 You can also refer to this assemblage as an astable multivibrator circuit.
-When it produces frequencies more significant than one cycle in a second, it is an oscillator.
+It oscillates when it produces frequencies more significant than one cycle in a second.
 On the other hand, it is a time delay if it makes frequencies more petite than a cycle in one second.

 Other standard circuits using IC 555 include the following: